-To delete a column, check its or all the column entries, check the topmost \Box , then click Τ.
+To delete a column, select or for all the column entries select the topmost , then click

-11. Date/Time values of output data and Date/Time inputs, where supported, is by default unchanged.
+11. Date/Time values of output data and Date/Time inputs, where supported, are by default unchanged.

 You can opt to define the Show in Timezone and Source Timezone settings.